Jerome91410/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 ### LED Behavior

 - FLashing blue: Looking for connection
-- Green: trying to establish connection with your emu
+- Light blue: trying to connect to your emu
 - Blue: connected
 - Red:  error occured
   - if not connected, failed to connect to your emu